-The two sites being considered for the future O&M facility (Parcel No. 4 & 5) are both located in census block groups with higher percentages of non-white individuals compared to the city as a whole as well as the existing site.
-Parcel No. 4 is located in an area with a lower percentage of individuals below the poverty line compared to the city and a higher median household income compared to both the city and the existing site.
-Parcel No. 5 is located in an area with a higher percentage of individuals living below the poverty line and a lower median household income compared to the city and the existing site.
+The final sites evaluated for the future O&M facility are both located in census block groups with higher percentages of non-white individuals compared to the city as a whole as well as the existing site.
+The site at 1155 N Church St is located in an area with a lower percentage of individuals below the poverty line compared to the city and a higher median household income compared to both the city and the existing site.
+Parcel 5 is located in an area with a higher percentage of individuals living below the poverty line and a lower median household income compared to the city and the existing site.

-Parcel No. 4 is currently zoned Commercial - General Business which permits the proposed use - Government Maintenance, Storage, Distribution.
-Parcel No. 4 is an undeveloped lot with existing curb cuts and surrounding utilities located between US two streets that provide connections to downtown.
+The site at 1155 N Church St is currently zoned Commercial - General Business which permits the proposed use - Government Maintenance, Storage, Distribution.
+This site is cleared, but currently not developed.
+There are existing curb cuts and surrounding utilities located between US Highway 70 and N Main St both of which provide connections to downtown.
 There is no risk of displacements but there are some surrounding residential uses along with other commercial and industrial uses.
 The construction of an O&M facility on this site would not pose noise, air, or traffic concerns, when compounded with other nearby uses, as the proposed use is compatible with surrounding land use.
 Therefore, the proposed use would not pose a disproportionate burden on minority or low-income populations.